Our Code of Conduct

 We expect everyone working at AET and its academies to:

-- adopt high standards of personal integrity and conduct both in and outside work.
-As role models they must behave, through words and actions, and at all times, in a manner which demonstrates their suitability to work with children (directly or indirectly) and which upholds the standards and reputation of AET and its academies.
+adopt high standards of personal integrity and conduct both in and outside work.
+As role models you must behave, through words and actions, and at all times, in a manner which demonstrates your suitability to work with children (directly or indirectly) and which upholds the standards and reputation of AET and its academies.

-- confirm that they have read and understood this Code of Conduct and certain key documents - see Policy links section below, then submit an annual confirmation statement.
+confirm that you have read and understood this Code of Conduct and certain key documents - see Policy links section below, then submit an annual confirmation statement.

 Child Protection and Safeguarding

 You are required to understand and acknowledge your role in the welfare and protection of children.
 This includes familiarity with your applicable Safeguarding Policy and the statutory guidance Keeping Children Safe in Education, Part One, including Annexe A.

 Localised academy policies (based on the Trust template) are available on the Statutory Information page of each academy website.
 Please ensure that you have read the policy applicable to your academy.
 For AET School Support Service staff the applicable policy is accessible via the trust-wide Safeguarding Policies on the AET website.